syedumerahmedcode/factorial/README.md

 ## Product of an array

-We find the product of an arary which takes an array as input and return the product of all the numbers inside it using recursion.
+We find the product of an array which takes an array as input and return the product of all the numbers inside it using recursion.
 For example,

 ```text
 productOfArray{1,2,3,4,5}